Espionage Act of 1917: Pentagon Papers

 In June 1971, Daniel Ellsberg and Anthony Russo were charged with a felony under the Espionage Act of 1917 because they lacked legal authority to publish classified documents that came to be known as the Pentagon Papers.
 The Supreme Court in New York Times Co. v.
 United States found that the government had not made a successful case for prior restraint of Free Speech, but a majority of the justices ruled that the government could still prosecute the Times and the Post for violating the Espionage Act in publishing the documents.
 Ellsberg and Russo were not acquitted of violating the Espionage Act.
-However, they were freed due to a mistrial based on irregularities in the government's case.
+They were freed due to a mistrial based on irregularities in the government's case.

 The divided Supreme Court had denied the government's request to restrain the press.
 In their opinions, the justices expressed varying degrees of support for the First Amendment claims of the press against the government's "heavy burden of proof" in establishing that the publisher "has reason to believe" the material published "could be used to the injury of the United States or to the advantage of any foreign nation".

 The case prompted Harold Edgar and Benno C. Schmidt Jr. to write an article on espionage law in the 1973 Columbia Law Review.
 Their article was entitled "The Espionage Statutes and Publication of Defense Information".
-Essentially they found the law poorly written and vague, with parts of it probably unconstitutional.
+Essentially, they found the law poorly written and vague, with parts of it probably unconstitutional.
 Their article became widely cited in books and in future court arguments on Espionage cases.